 For that reason I conclude with this picture from the 'Vietnam' group.
 It shows his skill with figure drawing focused more overtly on the erotic content.
 The callous violence still subtly hovers in the background but arguably adds little to this particular piece which conceptually is a close relative of 'River Shooting' in Part 1 of this article.

 Greasetank said his art would become uninteresting when it was neither attractive nor

-his work with a flavour of evil and danger that is undeniably fascinating.
-Viewing the outcome is both disturbing and illuminating for the open-minded.
+his work too with a flavour of looming evil and danger that is nevertheless fascinating.
+The outcome is disturbing but illuminating for the open-minded.

 died in 2009 and there is no website for him but you will find a

 plentiful supply of his art via search-engines including his most

 bloody envisioning and links to the blogs and sites of his adoring